mootools/mootools-core/Docs/Class/Class.Extras.md

 =======================

 A Utility Class.
 Its methods can be implemented with [Class:implement][] into any [Class][].
-In [Fx][], for example, this Class is used to allow any number of functions to be added to the Fx events, like onComplete, onStart, and onCancel.
+In [Fx][], for example, this Class is used to allow any number of functions to be added to the Fx events, like 'complete', 'start', and 'cancel'.
 Events in a Class that implements [Events](#Events) must be either added as an option or with addEvent, not directly through .options.onEventName.

 ### Syntax: